wkeeling/resume/README.rst

 |
 | **Key activities:**

-- Stabilised, optimised and built upon an early version of the system, which the aero team now depend upon for terabytes of data per week.
+- Stabilised, optimised and built upon an early version of the system which the aero team now depend upon for terabytes of data per week.

-- Liaised closely with domain experts and aero teams split between the UK and Italy to understand and define requirements.
+- Liaised closely with domain experts and aero teams in the UK and Italy to understand and define requirements.

 - Acted as quality control, reviewing team code, flagging potential issues, testing and merging pull requests.